bsc-dom/dataclay/docs/contributing.rst

 Setting up your development environment
 ---------------------------------------

-In order to setup the development environment you need `tox`_ installed in your machine:
+To set up your development environment, you will need `tox`_ installed on your machine:

 .. code-block:: console